-Futures contracts provide for the future sale by one party and purchase by another party of a specified amount of a specific instrument or index at a specified future time and at a specified price.
-Because futures contracts project price levels in the future, market circumstances may cause a discrepancy between the price of the stock index future and the movement in the Underlying Index.
+Futures contracts are typically exchange-traded contracts that provide for the future delivery of a specified amount of a specific instrument at a specified future price and date, or for cash settlement (payment of the gain or loss on the contract).
+Futures contracts are subject to the risk of imperfect correlation between movements in the price of the instruments and the price of the underlying securities.
+Because futures contracts project price levels in the future, market circumstances may cause a discrepancy between the price of an index future and the movement in the Underlying Index.
 In the event of adverse price movements, the Fund would remain required to make daily cash payments to maintain its required margin.
 There is no assurance that a liquid secondary market will exist for any particular futures contract at any particular time.
+Futures markets are highly volatile and the use of futures may increase the volatility of the Fund's NAV.
+Futures are also subject to leverage risk and liquidity risk.
 The risk of loss in trading futures contracts potentially is unlimited.